2022 Budget Act

 Over €28,000 and up to €50,000, 35%;

-Over €50,000, 43%.
+Over 50,000 euros, 43%.

-Therefore, the main change concerns the tax rates to be applied to the relevant income brackets, which are reduced from 5 to 4.
+Therefore, the main change concerns the tax rates to be applied to the relevant income brackets, which are being reduced from 5 to 4.

-Annual deduction (expressed in euros) | Annual income limit (expressed in euros) |
+Annual deduction (in euros) | Annual income limit (in euros) |

-1.880 | Up to 15,000 (the amount of the deduction cannot be less than 690 euros or, if fixed-term, 1,380 euros) |
+1.880 | Up to 15,000 (the amount of the tax deduction cannot be less than 690 euros, or 1,380 euros for fixed-term contracts) |

-1,910+((1,190*(28,000-RC)/13,000)) | Over 15,000 up to 28,000 |
+1,910 + ((1,190 * (28,000 – RC) / 13,000)) | Over 15,000 to 28,000 |

-1,910 * (50,000-RC)/22,000 | Over 28,000 up to 50,000 |
+1,910 * (50,000 - RC) / 22,000 | Over 28,000 to 50,000 |

 0 | Over 50,000 |

-Deduction due + 65 euros | Greater than 25,000 but less than 35,000 |
+Tax deduction due + 65 euros | Greater than 25,000 but less than 35,000 |

-b) New deduction for pension income (Article 13, paragraph 3, letters a), b), and c) of the TUIR)
+(b) New deduction for pension income (Article 13, paragraph 3, subparagraphs (a), (b), and (c) of the TUIR)

-Annual deduction (expressed in euros) | Annual income limit (expressed in euros) |
+Annual deduction (in euros) | Annual income limit (in euros) |

-1.955 | For incomes up to 8,500 (the amount of the deduction cannot be less than 713 euros) |
+1.955 | For income up to 8,500 (the amount of the deduction cannot be less than 713 euros) |

-700 + ((1,255*(28,000 - RC)/19,500)) | Over 8,500 but not 28,000 |
+700 + ((1,255 * (28,000 - RC) / 19,500)) | Over 8,500 but not 28,000 |

-700 * (50,000-RC)/22,000 | Over 28,000 up to 50,000 |
+700 * (50,000 - RC) / 22,000 | Over 28,000 to 50,000 |

 0 | Over 50,000 |

-Deduction due + 50 euros | Greater than 25,000 but not greater than 29,000 |
+Tax deduction due + 50 euros | More than 25,000 but not more than 29,000 |

-Annual deduction (expressed in euros) | Annual income limit (expressed in euros) |
+Annual deduction (in euros) | Annual income limit (in euros) |

 1.265 | Up to 5,500 |

-500 + ((765*(28,000 - RC)/22,500)) | Over 5,500 up to 28,000 |
+500 + ((765 * (28,000 - RC) / 22,500)) | Over 5,500 to 28,000 |

-500* (50,000-RC)/22,000 | Over 28,000 to 50,000 |
+500 * (50,000 - RC) / 22,000 | Over 28,000 to 50,000 |

 0 | |

-Over 50,000 Tax deduction due + 50 euros | Greater than 11,000 but not greater than 17,000 |
+Over 50,000 euros in tax credits + 50 euros | Greater than 11,000 but not greater than 17,000 |

-With regard to the supplementary treatment of income from employment and similar income provided for, pending a review of income support measures, by Decree Law No. 3 of February 5, 2020, converted with amendments into Law No. 21 of April 2, 2020, it is recognized for incomes up to €15,000 (if the gross tax, calculated in accordance with the provisions of the legislator and with the exclusions provided for, is higher than the deduction due under Article 13(1) of the TUIR).
+With regard to the supplementary allowance for income from employment and similar sources provided for—pending a review of income support measures—by Decree-Law No. 3 of February 5, 2020, converted with amendments into Law No. 21 of April 2, 2020, is granted for income up to 15,000 euros (provided that the gross tax, calculated in accordance with the provisions of the law and with the applicable exclusions, exceeds the amount of the deduction due pursuant to Article 13, paragraph 1, of the TUIR).

-The supplementary allowance is also recognized if the total income is greater than €15,000 but not greater than €28,000, provided that the sum of the deductions referred to in Articles 12 and 13, paragraph 1, of the deductions referred to in Article 15, paragraph 1, letters a) and b) and paragraph 1-ter of the TUIR, limited to expenses incurred in connection with loans or mortgages contracted until December 31, 2021, and the installments relating to the deductions referred to in Articles 15(1)(c) and 16-bis of the TUIR, as well as those relating to the deductions provided for by other regulatory provisions, for expenses incurred until December 31, 2021, is exceed the gross tax.
+The supplementary allowance is granted even if the total income exceeds 15,000 euros but does not exceed 28,000 euros, provided that the sum of the deductions referred to in Articles 12 and 13(1), the deductions referred to in Article 15(1)(a) and (b) and (1-ter) of the TUIR, limited to expenses incurred in connection with loans or mortgages contracted up to December 31, 2021, and the installments relating to the deductions referred to in Articles 15(1)(c) and 16-bis of the TUIR, as well as those relating to the deductions provided for by other regulatory provisions, for expenses incurred up to December 31, 2021, whether exceeding the gross tax.

-The supplementary treatment is recognized for an amount not exceeding €1,200, determined as the difference between the sum of the deductions listed above and the gross tax.
+The additional deduction is recognized for an amount not exceeding 1,200 euros, calculated as the difference between the sum of the deductions listed above and the gross tax.

 Deductions for income from employment and similar sources;